sdx6/leaf/README.md

 A minimal, blazingly fast fetch program for Linux

-Shows only the useful things, and does them pretty well
+Shows only the useful things and does them pretty well

 I made this out of dissatisfaction with fetch scripts, either being way too slow or showing way too much information

-`leaf` is intended to be used as a greeter to your shell, where over SSH, it would show important information to your session that can be looked at from a glance
+`leaf` is intended to be used as a greeter to your shell, where over SSH it would show important information to your session that can be looked at from a glance

 `leaf` is faster than all fetch scripts currently, at ~3ms on my hardware, compared to ~3s (neofetch, ~500ms cached), ~20ms (fastfetch), ~15ms (nofetch)